cloudhead/toto/README.md

 thanks
 ------

-To heroku for making this easy as pie.
-To adam wiggins, as I stole a couple of ideas from Scanty.
-To the developpers of Rack, for making such an awesome platform.
+To cloudhead for the awesome Toto platform

-Copyright (c) 2009-2010 cloudhead.
-See LICENSE for details.
+Copyright (c) 2012